-In very few cases, if a pupil continues to demonstrate significant cause for concern despite interventions at school, a request may be made to the LA for statutory assessment - from 2014 this will be referred to as an Education, Health Care Plan (EHCP).
+In very few cases, if a pupil continues to demonstrate significant cause for concern despite interventions at school, a request may be made to the LA for statutory assessment for an Education, Health Care Plan (EHCP).

 This will decide the nature of the provision necessary to meet the needs of the pupil.
 If this cannot be reasonably met by the school, then the LA may provide additional resources.
 Where a request is made, the pupil will have demonstrated significant cause for concern and the school will provide written evidence to the authority detailing: